 The first recorded use of essential oils goes as far back as 4500 BC when Egyptians were using them as part of their perfumes, concoctions, and medicines.

 In fact, there is evidence suggesting the use of these oils by cavemen around 20,000 years ago.

 That is to say, over the years, essential oils have ‘evolved’ a lot and have been further refined for uses in massage therapies, aromatherapies, and healing baths.

 Modern science too agrees with the healing effects of essential oils.
-Aromatherapy massages have been found to provide relief for neuropathic pain and improved quality of life for diabetic patients.
+Aromatherapy massages have been found to provide relief for neuropathic pain and improve quality of life for diabetic patients.
 The European medicine agency has actually approved Lavender essential oil as herbal medicine to relieve anxiety and stress.